 For laptop computers with an open PCMCIA slot: You might try a PCMCIA card with a parallel port attached; I have not tried these, but at least some models seem to work well, and may be easier to install than the USB-to-parallel cables described above.
 One possible model is this StarTech PCMCIA card.

 When you need a second parallel port in addition to the one built into your computer: If (for example) you want to connect two laser printers to the same computer, you can use one of these cards to add a second parallel port to a computer that already has one.
 The added port will be named LPT2 or LPT3, and you can print through it from WPDOS by using Shift-F7/Select/Edit/Port, and selecting LPT2 or LPT3.
 You may need to experiment with LPT2 and LPT3 before you find the setting that works.

 A method for faxing from WPDOS to any Windows fax software (such as WinFax) is provided on a separate page.

 Various methods for creating Acrobat-compatible PDF files from WPDOS are provided on a separate page.

-Advice on using WPDOS on Windows networks may be found on this site's networking page.
+Advice on using WPDOS on Windows networks may be found on another another page.

 Home Page Site Map